bjmt/universalmotif/README.md

 #> G 0.00 1 0.03 0.95 0.00 0.00 0.04 0.28 0.86 0.23
 #> T 0.47 0 0.96 0.02 0.00 0.03 0.00 0.09 0.00 0.00
 ```

+See `?universalmotif` for a list of available metadata slots.
+Most slots can be accessed using square brackets, e.g. `MotifObject["motif"]` accesses the raw numeric matrix.
+You can also dump the contents of all user-facing motif slots at once into a list, e.g. `MotifObject[]`.

 ### Sequence creation, shuffling and background calculation